uvsmtid/protoprimer/readme.md

 ### Approach: min outside, max inside

-Wrap the details into **single-touch**, self-contained, no-deps, no-args, cross-platform, ...\
+Wrap the details into a **single-touch**, self-contained, no-deps, no-args, cross-platform, ...\
 command started by an **arbitrary** `python` version to bootstrap the required one:

 ```sh